707Harsh/CourseSellingApp/README.md

 - GET /users/courses
   Description: Lists all the courses.
   Input: Headers: { 'Authorization': 'Bearer <your-token>' }
-  Output: { courses: [ { id: 1, title: 'course title', description: 'course description', price: 100, imageLink: 'https://linktoimage.com' }, ... ] }
+  Output: { courses: [ { id: 1, title: 'course title', description: 'course description', price: 100, imageLink: 'url of any image' }, ... ] }
 - POST /users/courses/:courseId
   Description: Purchases a course. courseId in the URL path should be replaced with the ID of the course to be purchased.
   Input: Headers: { 'Authorization': 'Bearer <your-token>' }